hkvision/ipex-llm/python/friesian/DEVCATALOG_toolkit.md

 ### 2. Run Training Workflow

-The training workflow of the tooklit will preprocess the dataset, train the Wide & Deep Learning and two-tower model with the processed data.
+The training workflow of the tooklit will preprocess the dataset, train the Wide & Deep Learning model (for ranking) and two-tower model (for embeddings) with the processed data.

 Use these commands to run the training workflow:
 ```